powerline/powerline/docs/source/overview.rst

 font or a patched font on your system.
 Your terminal emulator must also support either patched fonts or fontconfig for Powerline to work properly.

-You can also enable :ref:`24-bit color support
-<config-common-term_24bit_colors>` if your terminal emulator supports it.
+You can also enable :ref:`24-bit color support <config-common-term_truecolor>` if your terminal emulator supports it.

 .. table:: Application/terminal emulator feature support matrix
    :name: term-feature-support-matrix